hannelita/hannelita.github.io/pages/interests/books.md

 permalink: "/books/"
 ---

 I like reading :) Here are some of my favourite picks.
 Do you like any of these?
-Let's chat about these books!
+Let's chat about these books, send me an email!
 Also, in the list below, I'll leave out a few general comments (don't worry, no spoiler about the books; the comments are about general reading facts).

-**Warning**: the list above contains titles in multiple languages.
+**Warning**: the list below contains titles in multiple languages.
-Titles are not listed in any kind of order; I enjoyed all of them (maybe some more than the others, but maybe these details won't matter to you).
+Titles are not listed in any kind of order; I genuinely enjoyed all of them (maybe some more than the others, but these details won't matter to you).

 # Books (General picks)